t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 For machines, a well-chosen set of information needs to be shared a priori to agree on machine-understandable semantics.
 Agreeing on the exact semantics of terms for relation types and data elements will of course also help the developer.
+{{I-D.hartke-core-apps}} proposes a convention for specifying the set of information in a structured way.

 # Design Patterns